-Forecasting assumption recasting assumption Risk Reasons and Financial Effect of Uncertainty Level of uncertainty Potential Consequence of Uncertainty Ri sk 1 Government 1 That the current Territorial Authority boundaries and services provided are unchanged.
-This includes the assumption ices provided are occurs during the LTP period and that the will still need to be provided locally, so the Medium High that Council retains ownership and management of three waters assets and that resource management planning is not regionalised. three waters legislation. change significantly, the outcome from the review of Three Waters could have an impact on the services provided, however, this is not contemplated in the 2021-2031 Medium Data source: Coalition Government 100 Day Plan.
-LTP.
-That implementation of the Drinking Water Quality Assurance Rules remains mandatory for the Council's water supply schemes.
-Council's six urban water supply schemes do not achieve compliance with a more rigorous standard (or stricter enforcement of the standard).
-There could be additional cost from a more rigorous standard (or implementing fluoridation); financial penalties might be imposed; and a revised capital programme Medium High Data source: Drinking Water Quality It is not yet clear whether the drinking- may be necessary.
-Assurance Rules water standard will be extended to rural Complia Compliance for rural schemes unknown at this stage.
+Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty Ri sk 1 Government boundaries and services provided are unchanged.
+This includes the assumption that Council retains ownership and management of three waters assets and that resource management planning is not occurs during the LTP period and that the national Government does not repeal the three waters legislation. will still need to cost of the change significant three waters legislation. occurs during the LTP period and that the The local services provided by the Council will still need to be provided locally, so the cost of the service provision is unlikely to Medium High change significantly, the outcome from the review of Three Waters could have an impact on the services provided, however, this is not contemplated in the 2021-2031 Medium That implementation of the Drinking Water Quality Assurance Rules remains mandatory for the Council's water supply schemes. uality Assurance Rules remains do not achieve compliance with a more rigorous standard (or implementing fluoridation); financial penalties might be Medium High It is not yet clear whether the drinking- may be necessary. water standard will be extended to rural non-potable (i.e. currently untreated supplies).
+Compliance for rural schemes unknown at this stage.
 Mediu m/High The Director-General of Health requires Council to implement fluoridation.

-1 Disclosure: Council has prepared this plan on the assumption its existing purpose, functions, roles, structures and governance will continue for the life of the 2021-2031 Long Term Plan (in particular for years 1-3) while the 'Future for Local Government' review is undertaken by Central Government.
+Disclosure: Council has prepared this plan on the assumption its existing purpose, functions, roles, structures and governance will continue for the life of the 2021-2031 Long Term Plan (in particular for years 1-3) while the 'Future for Local Government' review is undertaken by Central Government.
 This review includes, but is not limited to:

-[•] roles, functions, and partnerships
+roles, functions, and partnerships